pontusasp/fluid-simulation/blog.md

 This paper was based on the previous paper but was extended to 3D (I however will stick to 2D).
 It was also a bit easier to read and the code was explaied more in detail and had easier to read naming conventions so it was easier to understand the code, so it was a good addition to the other paper.

 ### Extra: Fun link
-While checking out different link on google I found this Fluid Simulation implementation which looks really nice! https://paveldogreat.github.io/WebGL-Fluid-Simulation/
+While checking out different links on google I found this Fluid Simulation implementation which looks really nice! https://paveldogreat.github.io/WebGL-Fluid-Simulation/